Fluctuations of the Nodal Number in the Two-Energy Planar Berry Random Wave Model: Results

 where

 with the convention that $M_n=\infty$ if either $\Sigma$ or $\Sigma^n$ is not invertible (see \ref{n.prob_dist} for definition of distances $\mathbf{W}_1$ and $d_{C^2}$).
-Futhermore, if the matrix $\Sigma$ is strictly positive definite, then, for all sufficiently large $n$, the matrix $\Sigma^n$ is strictly positive definite and $M_n \to 0$. \end{theorem}
+Furthermore, if the matrix $\Sigma$ is strictly positive definite, then, for all sufficiently large $n$, the matrix $\Sigma^n$ is strictly positive definite and $M_n \to 0$. \end{theorem}

+We note that the numerical constant $\widetilde{L}>0$ in this theorem could, a priori, be different from the numerical constant $L>0$ in the preceding theorem.
 This theorem will be established in Subsection \ref{proofs_of_the_distributional_convergences.ss.multivariate_central_limit_theorem}.
 For a discussion of the conditions on the domains $\D_1, \ldots, \D_m$, which guarantee that the limiting matrix $\Sigma$ in the above theorem is positive-definite, see \cite[p.
-63, Remark 7.3]{Trauthwein23}.
+63, Remark 7.3]{Trauthwein23} or \cite{Trauthwein2024multivariate}.
 We recall that the Wiener sheet $[0,1]^2 \ni (t_1,t_2) \mapsto B_{t_1,t_2} \in \mathbb{R}$ is a real-valued, continuous-path, Gaussian, centred stochastic process on $[0,1]^2$, determined by the covariance function

 Let $(k_n,K_n)_{n\in\mathbb{N}}$ be a sequence of pairs of numbers s.t. $2 \leq k_n \leq K_n < \infty$, $k_n \to \infty$, and the asymptotic parameters $r^{log}, r, r^{exp}$, defined in (\ref{d.aspa}) exist and $r^{log}>0$.
 Theorem \ref{t.cltm} implies in particular that if we define